Lillelid murders: Murders

-On April 6, 1997, six young people, ages 14 to 20, from Pikeville, Kentucky—Jason Bryant, Natasha Cornett, Dean Mullins, Joseph Risner, Crystal Sturgill, and Karen Howell—were travelling to New Orleans, Louisiana.
+On April 6, 1997, six young people, ages 14 to 20, from Pikeville, Kentucky—Jason Bryant, Natasha Cornett, Dean Mullins, Joseph Risner, Crystal Sturgill, and Karen Howell—were travelling to New Orleans, Louisiana in a Chevrolet Citation car owned by Risner's mother and $500 Karen had saved (later claimed by the DA to have been "stolen").
+Cornett was the leader of the group.
 Shortly after leaving Pikeville, they realized that Risner's car would likely not make it to New Orleans.
 They discussed stealing a vehicle from a parking lot or a dealership.
 The group was armed with two handguns, one 9 mm and the other .25 caliber.

-At a rest stop along Interstate 81 outside Baileyton, in rural Greene County, Tennessee, eyewitnesses observed six youths in conversation with the Lillelid family, who were returning from a religious convention.
+At a rest stop along Interstate 81 outside Baileyton, in rural Greene County, Tennessee, eyewitnesses observed six youths in conversation with the Lillelid family, who were returning home to Knoxville after attending a religious convention in Johnson City.
 Vidar, carrying his son Peter, had approached Cornett and Howell to discuss his religious views.
 Risner and Bryant joined the conversation.
-At some point, Risner displayed one of the guns and said, "I hate to do you this way, but we are going to have to take you with us for your van."
+Vidar asked them to join him at a picnic table to talk further.
+Risner, Bryant, Cornett and Howell followed him up the hill while Mullins and Sturgill remained in the car.
+At some point during the talk, Risner displayed one of the guns and said, "I hate to do you this way, but we are going to have to take you with us for your van."
 As Risner directed the Lillelid family into their van, Vidar pleaded with the group, offering his keys and wallet in exchange for being left at the rest stop, but Risner refused.

 Risner, Bryant, Howell, and Cornett rode in the van with the Lillelids.
 Vidar drove while Risner, holding the gun on him, sat in the passenger seat.
 Mullins and Sturgill followed in Risner's car.
 In an attempt to calm her children, Delfina began to sing; Bryant reportedly ordered her to stop.
 Risner directed the Lillelids first to the interstate and then to a secluded road at the next exit, Payne Hollow Lane, near Greeneville.
-The Lillelids were then lined up against a ditch along the road, where they were shot.
+The Lillelids exited the van and gathered on the side of the road, where they were shot.
 Checking the bodies, Bryant stated, "They're still fucking alive," and shot them again.